wizonesolutions/fillpdf/README.txt

 Installation
 ------------

-This module requires iText, which you can either:
+This module requires one of several external PDF manipulation tools.
+You can:

    1. Deploy locally -- You'll need VPS or a dedicated server so you can deploy PHP/JavaBridge on Tomcat (see later section), or
    2. Sign up for Fillpdf as-a-service [1], and plug your API key into /admin/settings/fillpdf
+   3. Install pdftk on your server and have that be used for PDF manipulation

 Usage
 -----